Meet Our Chiefs

 Prior to joining the Davidson County Sheriff’s Office in 2002, John Hudson worked for 13 years in the private sector for four different Fortune 500 companies: Texas Instruments, Data General, EMC, and Storage Technologies.
 His marketing and management roles with these companies took him to various locations across the country including Dallas, Texas; Atlanta, Georgia; Huntsville, Alabama; and finally, Nashville.
 This experience gave him a good foundation in understanding both the business side of an organization as well as the support services related to operations.

-John is a member of the American Correctional Association, the Associate Board of the Boys & Girls Club of Middle Tennessee, and a board member of the DISMAS House in Nashville.
+John is a member of the American Correctional Association and a board member of Sertoma of Nashville.
 He earned a bachelor’s degree in Computer Science from Western Kentucky University and a master’s degree in Business Administration from the University of Tennessee at Knoxville.

 Chief of Corrections Tony M. Wilkes